Skip Ribbon Commands

 Inform your healthcare professional if:

-• You have hormone dependent tumour or abnormal uterine bleeding
+• You have hormone dependent tumour (such as breast cancer) or abnormal menstrual bleeding.

-• You have an ovarian cyst (except polycystic ovary)
+• You have ovarian cysts (except polycystic ovary) or fibroids.

 What food or medicine must I avoid when I take Clomiphene ?